-Registration must be submitted to the IRG Secretariat no later than 15 April 2021 in order to avoid the late registration fee.
+Registration for IRG52 must be submitted to the IRG Secretariat no later than 15 September 2021 in order to avoid the late registration fee.

 IRG52 will be held during October 31 to November 4, 2021 in Numazu City, Japan.
 The two previous IRG conference in Japan were IRG22 in 1991 in Kyoto, and IRG32 in 2001 in Nara, both of which were World Heritage cities.

 The answer is Mt.
 Fuji, the highest peak in Japan (3776m), which symbolizes Japan, has been registered as a UNESCO World Heritage Site, named "Mt.
 Fuji-the faith mount and the source of art".
 Numazu city is blessed with natural beauty, including a breathtaking view of Mt.
 Fuji rising majestically over Suruga Bay.
 In addition, you can enjoy the Numazu fishing port, shops and restaurants, and the holy land of Anime.

 Viewing highlights in the region around Numazu that you will visit include the Fuji Sengen shrine, the Fuji World Heritage Museum, Shiraito (thousands of streams) falls, the paved mountain road up towards Mt Fuji, and the Gotenba Restaurant and Brewery with all-you-can-eat & drink buffet.

 The IRG52 Local Organizing Committee looks forward to welcoming you to IRG52 and further information will be provided as it becomes available.

 Poster papers and posters will be a part of the IRG52 meeting.
 Deadline for papers is August 1, 2021.
 The deadline for posters is September 15, 2021.

 Information on registration will be provided in due course

 Information on the Companions Program for IRG52 will be available on the IRG52 website when it becomes available.